 Dumy-proof tip #1: don’t forget to update your initial settings.

-Make sure your details such as address and phone number are up to date and clear to avoid confusion from customers.
+Make sure your details such as address and phone number are up to date and clear to avoid confusing your customers.

 - Take care of the details

-Make sure your invoice descriptions and data are detailed, specific, and accurate.
+Make sure that all the invoices have accurate data, details, and descriptions.
 Of course, this also applies to invoice number tracking.

 - Check the payment date

 Make sure that the payment dates on your invoices are correct – especially because there are times when the program automatically determines the payment date.
-This will help you avoid late payments and keep full control over your customers’ payments.
+This will help you avoid overdue payments and keep full control over cash flow.

 - Actively track liabilities

 It’s a good idea to analyze the payment status of your invoices.
 In case a customer is having a bunch of late invoices, make a courtesy phone call or write an email with a payment reminder.